Copying Backups to Capacity Tier

 To copy data to the capacity extent, Veeam Backup & Replication uses a copy session that is executed automatically upon completion of a backup (or backup copy) job that is targeted to a scale-out backup repository that was extended with the capacity extent.

-A complete name of each copy session is built up of the backup (or backup copy) job name + the Offload postfix.
+A complete name of each copy session is built up of the backup (or backup copy) job name plus Offload postfix.
 That is, if your backup (or backup copy) job name is Amazon, the copy session name will be Amazon Offload.

 Before your data can be copied to the capacity tier, Veeam Backup & Replication performs the following mandatory verifications and required actions:

-- Verifies whether performance extents are available and have not been put into maintenance mode.
+- Verifies whether performance extents are available and have not been put into the maintenance mode.

 - Builds and maintains indexes to verify whether data that is being moved is unique and has not been offloaded earlier.

-Backup files with metadata are created, as described in Moving Inactive Backup Chains to Capacity Tier.
+Backup files with metadata are created as described in Moving Backups to Capacity Tier.